gurhub/objective-c-style-guide/README.md

-# Digiturk - beIN Media Group Objective-C Style Guide
+# My Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS teams at Digiturk - beIN Media Group.
+This style guide outlines the coding conventions of our iOS team.
 We welcome your feedback in [issues](https://github.com/gurhub/objective-c-style-guide/issues) and [pull requests](https://github.com/gurhub/objective-c-style-guide/pulls).

 Thanks to all of [our contributors](https://github.com/gurhub/objective-c-style-guide/graphs/contributors).